How to Find Property Investors and Angels for Your UK Property Ventures

 Attending business banking events and local meet and greets can be another way to connect with potential investors.
 Quite often your business bank manager will be able to point you in the right direction of some great networking opportunities.

 Online network platforms like LinkedIn can also help you expand your network of contacts.
-Why not set up a social media profile where you can post stories about your recent property deals, flips, and renovations?
+Why not set up a social media profile where you can post stories about your recent property deals, property flips, and renovations?

 Uncle Clive